 According to the practitioner, no amount of western treatment can cure cases like this.
 In the same vein, patients believed that the traditional orthopaedic clinic is the last resort for cases that have defied treatment under western medicine.
 This is because traditional medical practitioners are generally perceived as having ase (healing authority) which is divinely conferred on them by God.
-Contrary to the report of previous studies (Solagberu, 2005; Dada et al 2011; Aderibigbe et al, 2013; Onyemaechi et al, 2014), patients believed that TOP's treatment did not result in complications.
+Contrary to the report of previous studies (Solagberu et al., 2005; Dada et al., 2011: Aderibigbe et al., 2013: Onyemaechi et al., 2014), patients believed that TOSP's treatment does not result in complications.
 A particular patient whose case had been condemned to amputation in a modern hospital expressed his views as thus:

-...the body is naturally created by God, and the medicines that Baba (TOP) uses for treating injuries are also naturally sourced from nature (as revealed by God), not from any man-made chemical....
-Hospital treatment often result in complications due to P.O.P and the rusting of the iron that they (modern hospital) normally put inside broken bone (inplant), which makes the treatment unnatural.(Male patient/Yoruba/38/IDI/ Ilorin South LGA/ September 16, 2014).
+...the body is naturally created by God, and the medicines that Baba (TOSP) uses for treating injuries are also naturally sourced from nature (as revealed by God), not from any manmade chemical....
+Hospital treatment often results in complications due to P.O.P and the rusting of the iron that they (modern hospital) normally put inside broken bone (inplant), which makes the treatment unnatural.

+(Male patient/Yoruba/38 /IDI/ Ilorin South LGA/ September 16, 2014)